 Membership Benefits include:

-- Access to the member area of the website and to the archived Journals and articles
+- Access to the member area of the website and to archived ET Journals

 - Listing in the AET Professional Directory

 - Listing in the AET online Referral Directory

 - Option of a hyperlink from the Referral and Professional Directories to a personal web page

 - Access to commonly used Practice Forms (Consent to Release Info, Session Log, etc)